HL7/phd/input/pagecontent/DIMtoFHIRMapping.md

 |Value|Gives the value of the measurement|`valueQuantity.value`|
 |Unit-Code|Gives the units of the measurement as an IEEE 11073-10101 code.
 Shall be translated to the equivalent UCUM code and system when available.|`valueQuantity.code`|

 This mapping applies to several simple types of PHD measurements that are scalars, for example body temperature, body mass, body height, glucose concentration, among many others.
-This Implementation Guide specifies a structure definition profile that applies to all scalar Numeric Metric measurements.
+This Implementation Guide specifies a structure definition profile that applies to all scalar Numeric observations.

-Scalar numeric measurements are the most common type of PHD measurement.
+Numerical observations are the most common type of PHD measurement.

 ### Compound (Numeric) Observation Mapping Example